 Voices and Images of California Art offers in-depth portraits of 11 of California's most celebrated artists, including Jay DeFeo, Richard Diebenkorn, Sargent Johnson, and Dorothea Lange.
 A rich mix of video and audio clips, plus reproductions of artworks, photographs, letters, and primary source documents, reveals the arts as an integral part of our culture.

-Explore Modern Art is an interactive space that integrates SFMOMA's multimedia interpretive programs, collections information, and calendar of public programs and events.
+Explore Modern Art is an interactive space that integrates SFMOMA's multimedia interpretive programs and collections information.
 It is designed to encourage greater engagement with modern and contemporary art and with SFMOMA.

 Learn and create as you explore SFMOMA's interactive feature The Country Dog Gentlemen Travel to Extraordinary Worlds, accessible online for use in the classroom or at home.
 Through adventures led by canine characters, students can learn about famous artworks in SFMOMA's collection, make a masterpiece, and get inspired!
 These activities were developed for students in grades 2 through 6, but may be enjoyed by all ages.

 We offer a variety of resource materials for loan to Bay Area teachers, in order to promote discussion and exploration of the visual arts and the ways in which they shape our culture today.
 All materials on our Teacher Resource Materials List are available for local teachers to borrow.
 Teacher Resource Kits and videos can be borrowed for three weeks.
 For more information, see the Teacher Resource Library Loan Request Form, or contact the School and Teacher Programs Office at 415.357.4067 or firstname.lastname@example.org.